Supporting LGBTQIA+ Communities

 The latest in far too many acts of violence against this community, the shooting fell on the eve of Transgender Day of Remembrance — a time dedicated to acknowledging the people lost to anti-trans violence and hatred.

 Pacific’s Center for Gender Equity will host a dedicated time for folks to process and create a community altar in memory of those affected by this act.
-Students, staff, faculty and allies are invited to stop by Scott Hall 127 between 10 a.m. and 2 p.m.
+Students, staff, faculty and allies are invited to stop by Pacific Hall 127 between 10 a.m. and 2 p.m.
 Tuesday for “Creating LGBTQ+ Sacred Space.”

 The CGE also hosts its annual dinner and candlelight vigil Tuesday evening in honor of Transgender Day of Remembrance.
 There is still space available for those who want to register for dinner from 6:30 to 8 p.m. on the Forest Grove Campus.
 The vigil is from 8 to 8:30 p.m. in Trombley Square, and I know it will be all the more poignant following this weekend’s abhorrent tragedy.